What Companies Look for in Software Developers?

 • Core learning

 You absolutely need to be brilliant in the basics.
 At least for the biggest tech companies.
 Focus on data structures, algorithms and other computer science essentials.
 At the end of the day, none of the fancy webkits or frameworks will do the work for you.

 Go back to the basics and hash out any learning inadequacies to strengthen your computer science basics.

 In essence, know that companies are looking for smart coders, who can learn on their own and learn well, communicate well, simplify stuff and get a grip on what the business actually is all about.
-Once you figure all these simple things out, the company you want, will make sure you learn more at their orientations.
+Once you figure all these simple things out, the company you want will make sure you learn more at their orientations.

 Here some addendums you can put your mind to, once you’re done with the above -

-• Strong full stack knowledge • Familiarity with different tech stacks • Open source contribution • Coding projects • Practical experience - internship or otherwise
+• Strong full-stack knowledge • Familiarity with different tech stacks • Open source contribution • Coding projects • Practical experience - internship or otherwise

-At the end of the day, just remember, that if you’re coding for the sake of getting a job or finding a stable career, then the rigor and the work would probably coax to give up on your development pursuit.
+At the end of the day, just remember, that if you’re coding for the sake of getting a job or finding a stable career, then the rigour and the work would probably coax to give up on your development pursuit.

-However, with a sense of direction, a eagerness to learn and a mindset to enable the learning, you can fall in love with syntax, data and errors (okay, errors, maybe not so much).
+However, with a sense of direction, an eagerness to learn and a mindset to enable the learning, you can fall in love with syntax, data and errors (okay, errors, maybe not so much).
 Also, if you’re just starting out, it will be much easier for you to incorporate some coding essentials into your learning trajectory - making better time on feasible results.